-As a member of the Community College Board, I will prioritize the overall stability of the institution as a whole and ensure adherence to the accrediting agency’s standards.
+As a member of the Community College Board, I will continue to prioritize the overall stability of the institution as a whole and ensure adherence to the accrediting agency’s standards.
 The primary objective is to keep City College open, accredited, and top quality.
-I will then work to harness the success of City College graduates in the community to create an alumni network to mentor current students, to provide expansive practical internship opportunities, and to help fund the future generation’s educational aspirations.
-I will work to ensure that all stakeholders are held accountable to a professional standard.
-I will work to make San Francisco City College one of the highest ranked community colleges in the nation.
-I will work to make San Francisco City College accessible, available, and affordable for the entire community.
+My goal is to harness the success of City College graduates in the community to create an alumni network to mentor current students, to provide expansive practical internship opportunities, and to help fund the future generation’s educational aspirations.
+I will continue working to ensure that all stakeholders are held accountable to a professional standard and to make San Francisco City College one of the highest ranked community colleges in the nation.
+I will continue working to make San Francisco City College accessible, available, and affordable for the entire community.

 - Accessibility: My experience in teaching has afforded me the opportunity to work with nontraditional students who balance work, family, and school.
 In making education equally accessible to all, it is my aim to create new opportunities for those students who may have been denied support and attention, and to overcome some students’ barriers to progressing in higher education.
 This includes providing the necessary counseling and advising required for student success.